-Scenario A: One POD Gets Lost
+Scenario A: Proof-of-Delivery Gets Lost

-When a customer calls to complain, accounts receivable quickly logs into their ERP system, retrieves the POD within seconds and emails it to the customer to prove the shipment was made in full—this informs the customer as to exactly when the shipment arrived and who signed for it so they can track down what went wrong with the shipment on their end instead of blaming the distributor.
+When a customer calls to complain, accounts receivable quickly logs into their ERP system, retrieves the POD within seconds and emails it to the customer to prove the shipment was made in full.
+Now, the customer knows exactly when the shipment arrived and who signed for it so they can track down what went wrong with the shipment on their end instead of blaming the distributor.
 The customer is made aware of their internal problem, corrects it and appreciates the rapid distributor response.

 Scenario B: Partial Delivery